eljefe6a/nfldata/README.md

 Put the 173328.csv in HDFS in a directory called weather.
 In Hive, run playbyplay_tablecreate.hql.
 In Hive, run playbyplay_join.hql.
+In Hive, run drivestransform.hql.
+In Hive, run drivesresulttransform.hql.
 Query and have fun!
 See the queries in queries.hql for some examples of how and what to query.